floweredscarf/su25/labs/lab21/index.md

 elements in passes, and a radix sort might have one pass for the rightmost digit, one for the next-to-rightmost digit, and so on.

 We'll now describe radix sort in detail.
-We already described a procedure similar to radix sort when talking about sorting in a library catalog in the last lab.
 In radix sort, we will pretend each digit is a separate key, and then we sort on all the keys at once, with the higher digits taking precedence over the lower ones.